The Complete Bikini/Brazilian Wax Guide

 What is a Bikini Wax?

-A bikini wax is a lot less of an undertaking and is lower maintenance in general than a Brazilian wax.
+A bikini wax is a lot less of an undertaking and is lower maintenance than a Brazilian wax.
 However, because it’s less of a process, it also removes a lot less hair.
-People prefer this method when wearing modest one-pieces or to create space between the vulva and inner thighs.
+This waxing type generally involves removing hair along the sides and top of the pubic mound.